The Poem “Connected by the World” by Gabriel Cruz

 Antonym: Silence

-Meaning: The means of carrying people or goods from one place to another.
+Meaning: Movement of people or goods from one place to another

 Antonym: Immobility